Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/decentralized-concepts.md

 A collection of interconnected concepts into a single graph database defines a _Curated Knowledge Graph_.

 Concepts can be interconnected using two methods: _vertical integration_ and _horizontal integration_.
-Both types of interconnections are illustrated in this example:
+Both types of interconnections are reliant upon specialized relationship types and are illustrated in this example:

 ![Integration of Concepts](https://i.nostr.build/7RkIiv0ecseq8n49.png)

 ## Vertical integration

-Two types of vertical integration:
+Two types of vertical integration, each reliant on a specialized relationship type:
 1. _IS_A_SUPERSET_OF_, e.g. _The Superset of Dogs_ is a superset of _The Superset of Irish Setters_
 2. _HAS_ELEMENT_, e.g. _The Superset of Dog Breeds_ has element: _Irish Setter_

-This NIP is incomplete.
-For now, see [this article](https://prettygoodproject.substack.com/p/short-pitch-for-the-concept-graph).

 ## Horizontal integration

 Horizontal integration is based on the ENUMERATES relationship.
-Example: _The Superset of Dog Breeds_ enumerates the _Breed Property_ of the concept: _Dog_
+Example: _The Superset of Dog Breeds_ enumerates the _Breed Property_ of the concept: _Dog_.

-This NIP is incomplete.
-For now, see [this article](https://prettygoodproject.substack.com/p/short-pitch-for-the-concept-graph).

 # External References